Tropical storm approaches Bermuda, likely missing direct hit

 By Ayo Johnson

-HAMILTON, Bermuda Tropical Storm Leslie swirled over the Atlantic on a track likely to pass east of Bermuda on Sunday as the outer wind and rain bands approached the island, the U.S. National Hurricane Center reported on Saturday.
+HAMILTON, Bermuda, Sept 8 Tropical Storm Leslie swirled over the Atlantic on a track likely to pass east of Bermuda on Sunday as the outer wind and rain bands approached the island, the U.S. National Hurricane Center reported on Saturday.

 A wealthy British overseas territory and global reinsurance center, Bermuda is not expected to take a direct hit from Leslie, which could re-strengthen by late Sunday to a Category 1 hurricane, the lowest on the Saffir-Simpson scale of wind intensity.

-Over the weekend, tropical storm-force winds are expected to pound the island of 65,000 residents located 640 miles off the U.S. East Coast.

-The large span of storm winds combined with Leslie's slow movement "will produce large waves and life-threatening rip currents on Bermuda and along much of the U.S. East Coast through the weekend," the Miami-based hurricane center said.
+The large span of storm winds combined with its slow movement "will produce large waves and life-threatening rip currents on Bermuda and along much of the U.S. East Coast through the weekend," the hurricane center said.

 Residents in the rocky archipelago of 20 square miles (52 square km) stocked up on food and water, while most government offices and all of the island's schools and beaches were closed on Friday.